Bill for the Benefit of the Indigent Insane

 The bill was advocated by activist Dorothea Dix.

 The Bill for the Benefit of the Indigent Insane (also called the Land-Grant Bill For Indigent Insane Persons, formally "An act making a grant of public lands to the several States for the benefit of indigent insane persons") was proposed legislation of the 33rd United States Congress that would have established psychiatric hospitals providing mental health treatment to impoverished individuals using federal land grants to state governments.
 The bill offered smaller land grants to support physically disabled Americans.

 This legislation was vetoed by President Franklin Pierce.

-The bill was the signature initiative of activist Dorothea Dix, who initially proposed allocating five million acres (20,000 km²).
+The bill was the signature initiative of activist Dorothea Dix, who initially proposed allocating five million acres (20,000 km^{2}).
 Between that request on June 23, 1848, and April 1854, Congress doubled the land grant.
 The main provision of the bill was to set aside 12225000 acre of federal land: 10000000 acre would be given for the benefit of the approximately 30,000 Americans suffering from mental disorders.
 The remaining land would be sold for the benefit of the "blind, deaf, and dumb" with proceeds distributed to state governments to build and maintain asylums.

 Veto

-The bill was vetoed on May 3, 1854 by President Franklin Pierce, the first of his nine vetoes.
+The bill was vetoed on May 3, 1854, by President Franklin Pierce, the first of his nine vetoes.
 Echoing arguments made by then-Senator Jefferson Davis in February 1851, Pierce argued that an interpretation of the Taxing and Spending Clause allowing federal welfare spending would infringe on the states' police powers.
 Pierce conceded that in March 1819 and April 1826, Congress had made similar land grants to the Connecticut and Kentucky state governments, respectively, for asylums to educate physically disabled individuals.
 However, Pierce argued that this bill would be widening federal welfare spending to an unjustifiably national scope.

 In response, Senator John M. Clayton argued that presidential vetoes should be limited to rejecting unconstitutional legislation and that Congress' "power of the purse" was sufficiently broad to support this spending.
 Clayton noted that Pierce had voted for the Deposit Act of 1836 while in Congress, allowing the US Department of the Treasury to distribute its surplus funds to state governments.
 Congress' authority to spend on goals beyond its enumerated powers was further supported by Thomas Jefferson's past advocacy for federal spending on infrastructure.

 Senator Solomon Foot similarly argued that prior federal spending on disaster response showed that Congress had broad spending authority as long as states remained capable of further police power legislation.
 However, on July 6, 1854, only 21 of the necessary 32 senators voted to override Pierce's veto, dooming the legislation.